MiamiOH-CSE274/Portfolio/README.md

 	In the Vise Project, there are several different data structures possible.
 The data structure I chose was to combine a 2D vector containing nodes which have neighbor pointers to the northeast, east, southeast, southwest, west, and northwest.
 The reason why I selected this was because it offered most of the functionality of the game board at O(1) time.
 The neighbor pointers allow checking if adjacent spaces in the gameboard have pieces on them, used when moving new pieces onto the game board and when moving old pieces.
 It also makes implementing Dijkstra's Algorythm easier, as it breaks down the possible nodes to check into six recursive calls, which is conceptually easy.
 Further more, because the gameboard is based off of a 2D vector, running through the array to find groups of playing pieces, and then can use neighbor pointers to utilize a graph traversal algorythm.
 This way, Dijkstra's algorythm takes linear time, based on the number of contigious pieces in each group on the board.
 Another possible data structure is to simply use an adjacency list, which would entail each node containing a list of neighbor pointers.
 I did not utilize an adjacency list because finding each edge connected to each node would take linear time, opposed to simply using neighbor pointers, which takes constant time.
 Due to the sheer number of times that the board is searched through, I wanted traversal to be as fast as possible.
 Running through each data structure to find nodes with pieces on them takes linear time for the adjacency list and vectors with neighbor pointers.
 The constructor of each also takes linear time, as each node has to be created individually, and then assign the correct pointers.
 Vise could also be implemented without pointers, purely using math to determine which nodes connect to which other nodes.
 This method would take linear time in the constructor, as each node would have to be created.
-* Select a project for which there are multiple reasonable data structure designs.
-Describe two reasonable options, and explain the trade-offs between them.
-For each, describe an application where the data structure would be better.
-For example, if comparing KD-Trees to a Grid in the Starbucks problem, which one is better really depends on the input data set.
-Explain what the data would have to look like for the Grid to be a clear winner, and also what type of data would lead you to use a KD-Tree instead.
+Overall, due to the relatively small amount of data that needed to be stored, the choice was greatly influenced by how we could code the structure and how we could visualize and implement the correct algorythms.